pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_setup/index.rst

 .. tutorialstep::
     published: 2018-02-25 12:00
-    excerpt: Use PyCharm to create and open the project with all dependencies, then see some of the machinery in action.
+    excerpt: Use PyCharm to create and open the project with all dependencies, then see some of the IDE features in action.
     is_pro: True
     duration: 2m34s
     references: